Internet activism: Hacktivism

 Denial-of-Service attacks, the taking over and vandalizing of a website, uploading Trojan horses, and sending out e-mail bombs (mass e-mailings) are also examples of Internet activism.
 While the concept is difficult to exactly pinpoint, the phrase "hacktivism" summarizes the act of somehow utilizing hacking capabilities as a means to achieve some type of political goal, and the expression is occasionally also referred to as a variation of "cyberterrorism".
 The varieties of different routes groups of hacktivists choose to approach the organization, website or forum that they are taking on, can be categorized into different tactics.
 Some examples of those tactics or strategies are "DDoS attacks", "Doxing", and "Webdefacement", all of which are slightly different ways of reaching an often similar end goal.
 For additional understanding and explanation, as well as for more specific examples of these types of subversive actions, see hacktivism.

+Relay activism

+Relay activism is a kind of relay race in which netizens try to keep an online discussion alive and coherent.
+Netizens collectively and spontaneously use methods to avoid censorship, like a cat-and-mouse game.
+A story can "relay" for years.

 Impact on everyday political discussions

 According to some observers, the Internet may have considerable potential to reach and engage opinion leaders who influence the thinking and behavior of others.
 According to the Institute for Politics, Democracy & the Internet, what they call "Online Political Citizens" (OPCs) are "seven times more likely than average citizens to serve as opinion leaders among their friends, relatives and colleagues… Normally, 10% of Americans qualify as Influentials.
 Our study found that 69% of Online Political Citizens are Influentials."